List of Molly Hatchet members: Recent activity (2017-onwards)

 On September 2, 2017, guitarist Dave Hlubek died of a heart attack.
 The group continued to perform with just one guitarist, as Ingram stated that he "could never" replace Hlubek.
 On October 29, 2018, former vocalist Jimmy Farrar died due to complications from congestive heart failure, kidney failure and liver failure.
 Molly Hatchet continued to tour until Phil McCormack died on April 25, 2019.
 Jimmy Elkins took his place and was officially announced as the band's new vocalist in October 2019.
 Steve Holland, the last original member of the group, died on August 2, 2020.

-Despite having no original members left, Molly Hatchet continues to perform live: their current lineup features half of the Lightning Strikes Twice–era lineup (keyboardist John Galvin and guitarist Bobby Ingram) plus longtime bassist Tim Lindsey.
+Despite having no original members left, Molly Hatchet continues to perform extensively both in the US and Europe: their current lineup features half of the Lightning Strikes Twice–era lineup (veterans guitarist Bobby Ingram and keyboardist John Galvin) plus longtime bassist Tim Lindsey.
 Young vocalist Parker Lee replaced Jimmy Elkins earlier in 2023., while veteran drummer Shawn Beamer stopped touring in 2024, being gradually replaced by Garrett Ramsden.